Roadtrip to North Evia – Coastal Hideaways, Sizzling Seafood and Healing Spas

 Honey drizzled, cinnamon sprinkled, loukoumades doughnut balls

 Mantoudi’s village center is a 10-minute drive from here.
 Once a proud regional center, magnesite mining factories used to drive the local economy.
-Now, like many Greek villages, it continually diminishes in size and feels somewhat forlorn for the lack of upgrades.
-While not quite for sightseeing, it still harbours some exceptional stops: Stamatis – a first-class ouzerie serving mezze plates of fresh shellfish (also try the breaded shrimp pane and fried peppers) in the corner of the main square, and a sizzling Souvlaki shop owned by the butcher next to it.
-On the village’s edge you will also find Legola-nd where the girls take trips into the forests and fields of Mantoudi on horseback with owner Thanassis.
+Now, like many Greek villages, it steadily diminishes in size and feels somewhat forlorn for the lack of upgrades.
+While not for sightseeing, it still harbours some exceptional stops: Stamatis – a first-class ouzerie serving mezze plates of fresh shellfish (also try the shrimp pane and fried peppers) in the corner of the main square, and a sizzling Souvlaki shop owned by the butcher next to it.
+On the village’s edge, you will also find Legola-nd, where the girls wobble through the forests and fields of Mantoudi on horseback with owner Thanassis.

 Horseriding in Legoland Mandoudi, North Evia, Greece